98emre/Film-API/README.md

 spring.datasource.password=${POSTGRES_PASSWORD}
 ```

-When mapping and seeding the database and running the application for the first time, make sure this property is set to create as well as...:
+When mapping and seeding the database and running the application for the first time, make sure this property is set to create:
 ```
 spring.jpa.hibernate.ddl-auto=create
 ```